nfeuer/owl/README.md

 Project Owl is a Ruby on Rails web application hosted on IBM Cloud leveraging the IBM Watson Studio, IBM Watson Cloud APIs, Weather Company APIs, Google Maps API, and public data sets.

 ## Open Source Software

-As a developer, you can build experiences for Owl Software.
+As a developer you can build experiences for Owl Software.
 These experiences are accessible from the conversational interface.
-As an example, our "Weather Experience" is an app-like software that can be built to run on Owl.
+Examples of experiences to create for Owl are:  a weather forecasting app, and leadership and management structure app, messaging app, a translation app, or a predictive data analytics app.

+We are looking for passionate developers who would like to contribute to this software ecosystem.
+While the app development environment is under construction for Owl please reach out to bryan.knouse@gmail.com if you are interested in contributing and we will provide more information about the technology and how to build with it.

+Apps for Owl are created simply using HTML, CSS, and JS.
+If you have built a web site before, you can build an app for Owl.

 ## Open Source Hardware